Textbooks flagged as accessible meet the criteria noted on the Accessibility Checklist

 textbook cover image

 Get This Book

 Select a file format

 Creative Commons License

-Concept Development Studies in Chemistry by John S Hutchinson, Rice University is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+Introductory Statistics (Saylor) by Douglas S. Shafer, Zhiyi Zhang is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.